 Due to his extravagant lifestyle in the late 1820s Field suffered from rectal cancer… He is quoted as saying “I play better when I am drunk than anyone in Russia when they are sober.”
 He once passed out drunk when he was due at a concert and rumours spread that he had died!

-He gave his last concert in March 1836 and died of pneumonia the following year.
+He gave his last concert in March 1836 and died of pneumonia the following year on 23rd January 1837.

-His most famous piece was Nocturne, to which he was not credited with until after his death.
+His most famous piece was Nocturne, though he was not credited with it until after his death.
 (Chopin was apparently accidentally credited with it).

 On music-scores.com we have one piece of John Field sheet music in PDF format for you to download.